danielboots/MPS/Readme.md

 * Navigation is structured from level of importance left to right.
 * Services section utilises bootstrap cards which display image and content relevant to the user is looking for.

+### **_Code Refactoring_:**
+___
+In this project i also used the extension to Gitpod called prettier which would format my code, however i then went through each page and ensured there were no excess lines of whitespace.
+I also chose a uniformed way of commenting display, whereby i left a line gap either side of my comments so that people can distinguish between code blocks.
+I feel it was just a neat way to format my comments.

 ## 🧪 **Testing:**
 ___